PrimeDAO/public-client-assets/README.md

-# public-client-assets
+# Public Client Assets

-This repo holds assets from projects and protocols for the use of reference in PrimeDAOs products.
+This repo contains documents like Allowlists, Terms & Conditions e.t.c for different projects and protocols for reference purposes.